Pastor: Rev. Troy D. Overton

 During the 1937 flood, Fr.
 Martin Frankenberger and the parish took in refugees from West Louisville and the downtown flood.
 They were housed and fed in the church, rectory, and school as a generous response to disasters for which the parishioners have always been resourceful and ministry-oriented.
 After World War II as suburban Louisville grew, the church, school, rectory, and convent were rebuilt from 1956-62 and nestled into the nearby neighborhood community.
 A parish hall/gym was built in 1979, and a new church sanctuary was built in 2000.
 There have been several school and parish improvements made right up to the current year.
 Ministry to the growing Latino community began in 2006.

 St. Edward has been gifted with outstanding pastoral and lay leadership, families of multiple generations, vision, and sound financial management.
-Now a parish of 3200 members, the friendly and welcoming parishioners are involved in more than one hundred ministries, both inside and outside of the Jeffersontown area.
+Now a parish of over 3200 members, the friendly and welcoming parishioners are involved in more than one hundred ministries, both inside and outside of the Jeffersontown area.